nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 The `Storage`, consists of 5 different types of classes:

 - DoctorApointmentStorage implements `writeToFile()` to write information regarding doctorID, name, date, appointmentID, and gender into DoctorAppointment.txt file. `loadFile()`loads the data in the DoctorAppointment.txt file into an array list to be returned. `loadDoctorFile()` loads the doctor information from the staff database.
-- InventoryStorage implements `storeInventory()` to write information regarding drug name, price, and quantity into Inventory.txt file. `loadInventory()`loads the data in the Inventory.txt file into an array list to be returned.
+- InventoryStorage implements `storeInventory()` to write information regarding item name, price, and quantity into Inventory.txt file. `loadInventory()`loads the data in the Inventory.txt file into an array list to be returned.
 - NurseScheduleStorage implements `writeToFile()` to write information regarding nurseID, patientID, date into NurseSchedule.txt file. `loadPatientFile()` loads the patient information from the patient database.
 - StaffStorage implements `writeToFile()` to write information regarding staffID, name, age, and specialisation into Staff.txt file. `loadFile()`loads the data in the Patients.txt file into an array list to be returned.
-- PatientStorage implements `storePatients()` to write information regarding patientID, name, age, gender, illness, and drugsNeeded into Patient.txt file. `loadPatients()`loads the data in the Patient.txt file into an array list to be returned.
+- PatientStorage implements `storePatients()` to write information regarding patientID, name, age, gender, illness, and itemsNeeded into Patient.txt file. `loadPatients()`loads the data in the Patient.txt file into an array list to be returned.

 <br>